 "Heart side out"

 As timber dries, it shrinks by different amounts around and across the grain.
 This causes boards to "cup", curving away from the centre of the tree.
 If a cladding board is nailed with the heart side against the battens, as it dries the edges will curl away from the battens.
 If nailed with the heart side out, the centre of the board cannot move and the edges push tight against the battens, and the board stays flat.

-Any non-symmetrical profiles will be machined so that the heart side is out, so you do not have to think about it.
+Any non-symmetrical profiles should be machined so that the heart side is out, so you do not have to think about it.
 For sawn boards or symmetrical profiles, look at the curved growth rings on the end of the board.
 Turn the board so that the rings form a smile, and the top surface needs to face out.